 Red Admiral is a common butterfly species found in South Carolina.

-These butterflies are known for their striking appearance, with vibrant orange-red wings that are bordered with black and white markings.
+These butterflies are known for their striking appearance.
+They have vibrant orange-red wings bordered with black and white markings.

 They also have distinctive white spots on the tips of their forewings, which add to their unique beauty.

-Red Admiral butterflies are migratory and can be found in South Carolina during their migration periods.
+Red Admiral butterflies are migratory and can be found in South Carolina during migration.

 They prefer to inhabit open areas such as fields, meadows, and gardens.